 We connect children to the food they eat and include them in the planning and preparation of meals.
 We have a ritual of cutting and sharing fruit as part of our at our noontime meal.
-When we prepare food, we avoid Teflon and never microwave in plastic.

 We prepare and serve all our snacks and meals on site using minimally processed and packaged foods.
 We buy in bulk when we can.
 We food shop locally and buy organic.